platformland/electric-book/book/text/measure.md

 Much of the data users need may be domain specific, so conduct user research with them to understand their needs.

-## 3. Measure cost-per-use (even if you don't charge)
+## 3. Use a "show back" approach to build common understanding of cost and efficiency

 The ideal is that platforms are funded centrally are operated for free to create the broadest possible public good.
-However, it is still important that your users understand the cost of running the platform, both so they understand the value and in case you ever need to pivot the funding model and start charging.
+However, it is still important that your users understand the cost and wider value of running each platform.
+This approach is called "show back" (as opposed to "pay back" where users are charged for use).

+If it is not possible to show back actual monetary costs, start with the percentage of use represented by different users (for example the number of API calls or transactions).
+The aim is to create a shared mindset of ownership and an understanding of cost.[^2]

-Measure cost-per-use and be transparent to users of the platform, even if they are using the platform for free.
+Use a "show back" approach to create a shared understanding of efficiency and cost among your users.
+Where possible, measure cost-per-use and be transparent to users of the platform, even if they are using the platform for free.

 ## 4. Publish performance data in the open

 Publishing performance data can help users better understand what a platform does and how it is being iterated.

-Italy's Team per la Trasformazione Digitale publish data about the rollout of the National Resident Population Register, including register size and the number of municipalities that have migrated to it.[^2] India's Aadhaar and Estonia's X-road also have public dashboards that show usage, while the UK's GOV.UK Pay publishes data about the organizations using it and the total value of the payments that it has processed. [^3][^4][^5]
+Italy's Team per la Trasformazione Digitale publish data about the rollout of the National Resident Population Register, including register size and the number of municipalities that have migrated to it.[^3] India's Aadhaar and Estonia's X-road also have public dashboards that show usage, while the UK's GOV.UK Pay publishes data about the organizations using it and the total value of the payments that it has processed. [^4][^5][^6]

 Publish performance data about your platform in the open.